lit/lit-element/docs/_guide/styles.md

 ## Use lit-html's styleMap and classMap functions {#directives}

-LitElement is based on the lit-html templating library, which offers two functions, `classMap` and `styleMap`, to help apply classes and styles to HTML templates.
+LitElement is based on the lit-html templating library, which offers two functions, `classMap` and `styleMap`, to apply classes and styles in HTML templates.

 For more information on these and other lit-html directives, see the documentation on [lit-html built-in directives](https://lit-html.polymer-project.org/guide/template-reference#built-in-directives).

-To use these functions:
+To use `styleMap` and/or `classMap`:

 1. Install the `lit-html` package, and add it as a dependency of your project: